Asynchronous Distributed Optimization with Delay-free Parameters: Conclusion

 \section{Conclusion}

 We have investigated the asynchronous version of two distributed algorithms, Prox-DGD and DGD-ATC, for solving consensus optimization problems.
 We analysed the optimality gap of the synchronous Prox-DGD and DGD-ATC, and proved that their asynchronous variants can converge to the fixed point set of the synchronous counterparts under \emph{delay-free} parameter conditions.
-We also show that the convergence of both asynchronous algorithms adapts to the actual delays and is not determined by the worst-case delay.
-Finally, we demonstrated superior practical convergence of the two asynchronous algorithms in implementations on a multi-core computer.
+We also show that the convergence of both asynchronous algorithms adjusts to the actual level of asynchrony and is not determined by the worst-case.
+Finally, we demonstrated superior practical convergence of the two asynchronous algorithms in implementations on a multi-core computer. {Future works include extensions to stochastic optimization problems and directed networks \cite{xin2019distributed,qureshi2021s}.}